C2SM/git-course/advanced/slides/slides.md

 <!--
 - Single idea: `git diff` always compares two points, the only thing you ever change is which two
 - First two lines are what people get wrong:
-  - Plain `git diff` doesn't show what you already staged → "git diff shows nothing" is a common confusion right after `git add`
+  - Plain `git diff` does not show what you already staged → "git diff shows nothing" is a common confusion right after `git add`
   - `--staged` is the answer - exactly the preview of what `git commit` will record
 - Refer back to the recap diagram: each variant is an arrow between two boxes -->